roboticsoutreach/smallpeice-docs/docs/programming/motor-board.md

 If you want to swap the direction of a motor you can swap the wires connecting the motor to the Motor Board.
 :::

-## Getting the current motor power
+## Getting the previously set motor power

-You can read the current power value for a motor using the same field:
+You can read the previously set power value for a motor using the same field:

 ```python
 # Print the output power of the Motor Board channel 0